Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Application on the data from Bihar election

 Recall the hierarchical prior distributions for the parameters in the model (\cref{eq:hierarchical-priors}).
 For $\boldalpha$, we use the past election's data and use the proportion of votes received by the corresponding alliances (scaled, if needed, to have $\sum \alpha_i=1$).
 For $\Psi$ and $\Psi_p$, we use identity matrices of appropriate order.
 Both $\nu$ and $\nu_p$ are taken to be 5.
 We point out that the results are not too sensitive to these choices.
 Next, using these priors, we implement our method and estimate the probability of winning for every alliance after the counting of votes in each round.
 Corresponding margin of victory is also estimated in the process.
 Based on these values, we propose the following rules to call a race.
 First, we allow at least 50\% votes to be counted in order to make a prediction.
 It is otherwise considered to be {\it too early to call}.
 On the other hand, akin to the procedure laid out by \cite{NBCnews}, our decision is to call the race in a particular constituency when we are at least 99.5\% confident of the winner and when the predicted winning margin is at least 5\% of the remaining votes.
 Unless these conditions are met, it is termed as {\it too close to call}.

 We start with a summary of the results obtained after fitting the model to the election data.
-Complete results are provided in \Cref{tab:bihar-fullresults} in \ref{sec:additional-results}.
+Complete results are provided in \Cref{tab:bihar-fullresults} in \Cref{sec:additional-results}.
 In 227 out of the 243 constituencies (approximately 93.4\%), the proposed method calls the race correctly.
 Our method considers that it was always {\it too close to call} for Bakhri and Barbigha where the eventual win margin was 439 and 238 respectively.
 For 14 other constituencies (approximately 5.7\%), the method calls the race incorrectly, as the winning candidate was significantly behind at the time of calling in those constituencies.

 We next take a detailed look at the prediction patterns for all constituencies, in different aspects, through \Cref{fig:bihar-graph1}.
-We plot the remaining vote percentages at the time of calling against the final margins of victories for all the constituencies.
-It is interesting to observe that all red points, which correspond to incorrect calls, appear on the left hand side of the plot.
+In both panels of the Figure we color the correct predictions by green, the incorrect predictions by red, and no calls by blue.
+In the left panel of the Figure we plot the remaining vote percentages at the time of calling along the color gradient.
+In the right panel we plot the final margins along the color gradient.
+It is interesting to observe that in the right panel all red points, which correspond to incorrect calls, appear with lighter shades.
 Thus, our method performs perfectly for all constituencies but one where the final margins of victories are above 10000.
-In fact, the proposed method calls the races very early for all such constituencies.
+From the left panel it is also evident that the proposed method calls the races very early for all such constituencies.
 Only exception to this is the constituency Baisi, which is discussed in more detail below.
-Along a similar line, cluster of the points on the left bottom of the figure implies that the closely contested constituencies require more votes to be counted before the race can be called.
-We also note that the sizes of the points, which are proportional to the total number of votes in the constituencies, are spread across the whole plot.
-It tells us that the overall sizes of the constituencies have negligible effect on the performance of the method.
+We can also observe that seats painted in lighter shades in left panel are also in lighter shades on right panel, implying that the closely contested constituencies require more votes to be counted before the race can be called.